Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 # Android Google Play Billing Library v:2.1.0 or newer

 You can test this library, with real device:
-[Browse on Google Play](https://play.google.com/store/apps/details?id=yazilim.hilal.yesil.inn_app_purchase)
+[Browse on Google Play](https://play.google.com/store/apps/details?id=yazilim.hilal.yesil.inn_app_purchase) **Note: Google use cache fonctions..
+That result some updates to be update lately...
+If you want immediate update.
+Clear Google Play data from settings

 * Library is supported for "**INAPP**"